 Observe the spider's characteristics.
-Look for distinct markings on the abdomen or cephalothorax (the cephalothorax is the first body segment that the legs are attached to, commonly known as the "head".
-Unlike insects that have three main body sections, spiders and arachnids have two -- the cephalothorax and abdomen).
+Look for distinct markings on the abdomen or cephalothorax.
+The cephalothorax is the first body segment that the legs are attached to, commonly known as the "head."
+Unlike insects that have three main body sections, spiders and arachnids have two -- the cephalothorax and abdomen.
 Look for hairs on the body or legs.
 Look to see if the spider has any bands on its legs.
 Look at the eye arrangement.
-Take note of all characteristics; write them down if you need to.
+Take note of all characteristics and write them down.

 Look through a spider field guide or book; you may be able to find one specific to your state or region.
 Many of these books have pictures and detailed descriptions.

 Search online for photos of spiders.
 To look through spider pictures from your state, consider a search like "site:.edu brown spiders of Kentucky images."
 You can also get more specific.
 Add words like "grass spiders" or "house spiders" into the search, depending on where you found the spider.
 The "site:.edu" pulls up only university and educational websites, often among the most reliable.
 You can also search websites like Arachnology.org.